pjanec/dirigent/README.md

   `StartPlan <planName> [<varlist>]`

 If the varlist is specified, the variables are set to each app started from this plan.

+See the `LaunchApp` chapter for more details on how the explicit environment variables are handled.

 If you want to clear the variable specified before, you pass '::' as a varlist.